latex3/lua-uni-algos/README.md

 ## Support
-If you found a bug, please open an [issue on GitHub](https://github.com/zauguin/lua-uni-algos/issues) or contact me by mail at <tex@2krueger.de>.
+If you found a bug, please open an [issue on GitHub](https://github.com/latex3/lua-uni-algos/issues).

 ## Installation